Theocrat/code-logo/README.md

 This is my TODO list – a set of things I want to implement next.

-  1. Enable zooming and scrolling the image with drag and mouse wheel.
+  1. Fix the scrolling – it is disproportional to the mouse movement
+  2. Button to recenter the view box
-  2. Tackle the problem of scrollbar on phone screen
+  3. Tackle the problem of scrollbar on phone screen

 **NOTE:** Only integer variable support has been implemented so far.
 Access the 7 value of a variable using the colon operator.
 For instance, if the variable name